Stevenfavour/Linuxfundametal0/README13.md

 ### Step 2
 Configuring Subnets within the VPC

-Navigate to Subnet option on the left pane of the VPC dashboard and Click.
+Navigate to the Subnet option on the left pane of the VPC dashboard and Click.

 ![](/Img13/d.png)

 We will be creating two subnets, a public and a private subnet.
-The public will be congfigured to receive and send traffic to the internet (Public network) while the Private subnte does not.
+The public will be configured to receive and send traffic to the internet (Public network) while the Private subnet does not.

 This is for the private subnet setup with its IPV4 subnet CIDR block /24